Marcin-Ramotowski/Archicad-API-Scripts/README.md

  ## Excel importer
  It takes all the data from an Excel file and sets the properties of the listed objects as specified in such a file.
 In order for the properties to be imported correctly in the Excel file, the guid's of all the objects must be in the first column, and the guid's of all the properties you want to change must be in the first row.
  In the configuration area of the script in the variable values, you need to specify: the path of this folder where the file to be imported is located and the name of the imported file.
  This script is based on a script created by Graphisoft with the same name.
- ## Chair numbering
- Number all objects classified as chairs by assigning them an Id consisting of: the row designation (rows are designated by letters A-Z), the object number in the row, and the name of the side (left or right)
- For objects to be given a row designation other than A, successive rows must be higher and higher by a value not exceeding the value of the ROW_GROUPING_LIMIT variable (measured in meters).
- This script is based on a script created by Graphisoft with the same name.
  ## Zones numbering
  It numbers all the zones in the project.
 The assigned numbers always start with the floor number.
 The script does not read the floor numbers from the project, but segregates the zones into separate groups based on the height at which they are located.
 It assigns the next storey number to each successive group.
 So if, for example, there is no zone in the middle storey, the script will not take this into account when numbering.